Ordovician: Paleogeography and tectonics

 The Taconic orogeny, a major mountain-building episode, was well under way in Cambrian times.
 This continued into the Ordovician, when at least two volcanic island arcs collided with Laurentia to form the Appalachian Mountains.
 Laurentia was otherwise tectonically stable.
 An island arc accreted to South China during the period, while subduction along north China (Sulinheer) resulted in the emplacement of ophiolites.

 The ash fall of the Millburg/Big Bentonite bed, at about 454 Ma, was the largest in the last 590 million years.
 This had a dense rock equivalent volume of as much as 1140 km3.
 Remarkably, this appears to have had little impact on life.

 There was vigorous tectonic activity along northwest margin of Gondwana during the Floian, 478 Ma, recorded in the Central Iberian Zone of Spain.
 The activity reached as far as Turkey by the end of Ordovician.
 The opposite margin of Gondwana, in Australia, faced a set of island arcs.
 The accretion of these arcs to the eastern margin of Gondwana was responsible for the Benambran Orogeny of eastern Australia.
 Subduction also took place along what is now Argentina (Famatinian Orogeny) at 450 Ma.
 This involved significant back arc rifting.
 The interior of Gondwana was tectonically quiet until the Triassic.

-Towards the end of the period, Gondwana began to drift across the South Pole.
-This contributed to the Hibernian glaciation and the associated extinction event.
+Towards the end of the Ordovician, Gondwana began to drift across the South Pole; this contributed to the Hirnantian glaciation and the associated extinction event.

 Ordovician meteor event

 The Ordovician meteor event is a proposed shower of meteors that occurred during the Middle Ordovician Epoch, about 467.5 ± 0.28 million years ago, due to the break-up of the L chondrite parent body.
 It is not associated with any major extinction event.
+A 2024 study found that craters from this event cluster in a distinct band around the Earth, and that the breakup of the parent body may have formed a ring system for a period of about 40 million years, with frequent falling debris causing these craters.